swysocki/swysocki.github.io/_posts/2023-05-27-jekyll-devcontainers.md

 This blog is hosted with [GitHub Pages](https://pages.github.com/) which is an excellent, free hosting service.
 Pages allow users to upload their sites as static resources.
 This is most easily accomplished by using a Static Site Generator and as luck would have it, Pages works with [Jekyll](https://jekyllrb.com/) out of the box.
-This means all you have to do is create your Jekyll project, write some blogs post, and push the commit to GitHub.
+This means all you have to do is create your Jekyll project, write some blog posts, and push the commit to GitHub.
 GitHub will generate and publish the website without any extra configuration, which is convenient but eventually, you will want to run your Jekyll site locally for development.

 ## Devcontainers or Bust